-For Indians who are brought up on the staple diet of Bollywood movies, Srinagar and Kashmir is not new to us.
+For Indians who are brought up on the staple diet of Bollywood movies, Srinagar and Kashmir are not new to us.
 Whether it is Shammi gyrating to Rafi’s song in Kashmir Ki Kali or Rajesh Khanna courting Sharmila in Aradhana, we always knew that this is a lovely place.

 It was in August last year that we planned to visit Kashmir.
-The visit was more for the “Great lakes trek” in Kashmir.
-Our initial plan was to go for the trek and then spend few days in Srinagar to explore nearby places.
-As luck would have it, we could not go for trekking due to heavy rain in the hills which gave us full four days to explore Kashmir.
+The visit was more for the “Great Lakes trek” in Kashmir.
+Our initial plan was to go for the trek and then spend a few days in Srinagar to explore nearby places.
+As luck would have it, we could not go trekking due to heavy rain in the hills which gave us full four days to explore Kashmir.

-The mist-filled valley with houses made of colourful roof looked like as if we were landing in an European country.
-The first impression as we left Srinagar airport and moved towards our home stay in Raj Bagh was that everything seemed to be calm and peaceful.
+The mist-filled valley with houses made of colourful roofs looked as if we were landing in a European country.
+The first impression as we left Srinagar airport and moved towards our homestay in Raj Bagh was that everything seemed to be calm and peaceful.

 What do we do in Srinagar?
 We asked Yasmin, our host.
-We knew and read about Srinagar – Dal lake, its houseboats, the gardens, the lakes and then of course the cuisine.
+We knew and read about Srinagar – Dal Lake, its houseboats, the gardens, the lakes and then of course the cuisine.
 We wanted to explore beyond that.
-On her advice, we started with something exciting – Floating Market on Dal lake.
-You must have read about floating markets in some of the south east asian countries.
+On her advice, we started with something exciting – Floating Market on Dal Lake.
+You must have read about floating markets in some of the Southeast Asian countries.
 But this is unique.
 Let us tell you why.

-Thus, our first day in Kashmir started with a an early morning visit to the floating markets on Dal lake.
-We are not sure why this market start so early, almost at dawn.
+Thus, our first day in Kashmir started with an early morning visit to the floating markets on Dal Lake.
+We are not sure why this market starts so early, almost at dawn.
 Yasmin had warned us to reach there in time lest we would see nothing.
 We woke up early and were ready to hop into the Innova.

 We started cruising on the lake early in the morning in darkness as dawn was breaking out.
-The stillness of water, the tranquility of surroundings broken only by the calls for prayers from distant mosques in the city provided for a thrilling experience.
+The stillness of the water, and the tranquillity of the surroundings broken only by the calls for prayers from distant mosques in the city provided for a thrilling experience.

 Yusuf, our boatman was very enterprising and we had told him to take us to all corners of the market.
-At the same time he was also giving us a running commentary of how important this market is to Kashmiris.
-This market is a more of a vegetable and flower market.
+At the same time, he was also giving us a running commentary on how important this market is to Kashmiris.
+This market is more of a vegetable and flower market.

 The market is active only for an hour.
 This is the uniqueness of the floating market of Srinagar.
 It is not a permanent market like you find in some of the South East Asian countries.
 This is also a man’s market.
 We did not see a single woman in the market!

 As boats melted away into the horizon, Yusuf asked us whether we liked the experience.
 We said yes, we loved every minute of it.

-Best time to visit
+The best time to visit

-a) Make sure you are there at sun rise.
+a) Make sure you are there at sunrise.
 The market closes very quickly after sunrise.
 Transactions are quick here!

 c) You may be surrounded by hawkers selling flowers.
 Buy a bunch.
 That way you will be helping these folks.
 Of Course, the flowers are lovely.